 | Cons for Canon - RF50mm F1.8 STM Standard Prime Lens for EOS R-Series Cameras - Black | |||

-Customers commend the RF50mm F1.8 STM lens for its superb image quality, reasonable price, and great aperture.
+Customers often highlight the superb image quality, reasonable price, and great aperture of the RF50mm F1.8 STM lens.
 Its compact size, light weight, and ease of use are also appreciated.
-However, some customers have noted the presence of chromatic aberration in photos and a small amount of noise during video recording.
+However, some customers have noted the presence of noise in video and chromatic aberration in photos.

 The vast majority of our reviews come from verified purchases.
 Reviews from customers may include My Best Buy members, employees, and Tech Insider Network members (as tagged).
 Select reviewers may receive discounted products, promotional considerations or entries into drawings for honest, helpful reviews.